 Here you see our amazing mint and brave peach tree, as well as the detritus blown against our fence after a full day of 30-50 MPH winds

 Keep in mind, the above are pictures from over a week ago.
-Check out these pics of our trees now: a blossom from the peach tree and our happy Navajo willow with the desert behind it the greenest we've ever seen:
+Check out these pics of our trees now: a blossom from the peach tree and our happy Navajo willow

 And how are the poor abused plants in our cold frame doing?
 Well, they're markedly better and actually growing daily now, but it still may be awhile before we're enjoying a home grown salad (although I did hopefully plant cilantro last week in the sad blank spaces):

 And to close, we've gotten four more flowers from our bulbs (since the blue iris that bloomed a month ago)!
 I haven't yet taken photos of the two yellow irises (or crocuses, I'm not sure) out front, but here are the two red tulips that came up in our backyard.
-See if you can guess which one bears the Papaya's loving touch (he's obviously inherited our black thumb-ness).
+See if you can guess which one bears the Papaya's loving touch (he's obviously inherited our black th

 No comments: